Swift Modules and Imports

 Example Explanation

-• Calls the new method on a String instance to reverse its characters.
+• Calls the method on a string instance to reverse its characters.

 2. Adding Computed Properties